-Typically, students declare a major program before their fifth semester of residence.
-Students who receive financial aid are encouraged to read in the Financial Information section of this publication regarding the academic progress required to maintain state or federal aid.
+Students must declare a major program by the time they have junior standing (56 credits).
+Students who receive financial aid are encouraged to read the Financial Information section of this publication regarding the academic progress required to maintain state or federal aid.
 Timely declaration of the major is an important consideration for such students.
 When this is done, students are assigned to a departmental advisor, generally a faculty academic advisor within the major program for information about and guidance in the major.
 Harpur Academic Advising remains available to all students throughout their education for information about the General Education requirements, the All-College Writing requirement, degree planning and other aspects of the undergraduate academic experience.

 Requirements for Graduation

-To qualify for a bachelor of arts, bachelor of music or bachelor of science degree from Harpur College, students must meet the following conditions:
+To qualify for a bachelor of arts, bachelor of science, bachelor of fine arts or bachelor of music degree from Harpur College, students must meet the following conditions:

 - They must complete the General Education requirements.
 These are described in the Academic Policies and Procedures section of this publication under the heading Undergraduate General Education Program.
 Courses used to satisfy General Education requirements may be used to satisfy major requirements.